mutukrish/git-doc/README.md

 Rebase takes the current branch, sets it to state of the target branch specified, the 'replays' all the branch change sets over the top.

 	git rebase master

+## Interactive rebase
+Rebase takes the all the commits in the current branch and squash it one commit, for ex: if you want to sqaush last four commits

+      git rebase -i HEAD~4

+It will asking for the commit to picked and the commits to squashed.

 ## Create and manage tags